victor-smirnov/digital-philosophy/Artificial Intelligence.md

 1. **Bootstrap problem** or **initial training sequence problem**.
 In order ALP-based methods to work efficiently on practical problems we have to supply initial set of models either directly, or in the form of initial training sequence.
 It's not that easy to determine such set of models for human brain.
 According to decent results, human brain is described with several tens of megabits of DNA code -- the Kolmogorov complexity of our brain.
 The models we are looking for are implicitly encoded in this DNA's part.
 It seems that even if several megabits of this code is sufficient, this task may have unpredictable complexity.

 2. **Incremental learning problem**.
-Even if we already selected basic machine and identified bootstrapping set of models, we need an approximation of Universal Search to infer new models from data.
+Even if we have already selected basic machine and identified bootstrapping set of models, we need an approximation of Universal Search to infer new models from data.
 Though this process is well-defined mathematically, it's not that easy to implement it in practice, because program space is too big for exhaustive search.
 In order to achieve desired performance we have to restrict this space somehow, either by restricting model class (as in MC-AIXI) or by using various heuristics as in Genetic Programming and Metaoptimization, or by a database of declarative and procedural restrictions applied to the search space.
 The latter case is the most flexible and the most complex one because such database may be very big in size even for simplest problems.

 What is important, these two problems can be developed independently, by different teams focused on their problems.
 This the way to go for Memoria.
 It will be focused on **compressed data structures**, where compression is understood not just in space-saving context, by as an enabler of generic intelligence.
 Additionally, Universal Search approximations are very important for general intelligence.